japleitez/peecko-api-doc/README.md

 /api/videos/playlists/1/HR004/drag-beneath/HR001
 In this example, the video HR004 is moved under HR001

-To move a video to the top, set {newPreviousVideoCode} to 'top' Example 2 /api/videos/playlists/1/HR004/drag-beneath/top
+**To move a video to the top**
+Set {newPreviousVideoCode} to 'top'

+Example 2
+/api/videos/playlists/1/HR004/drag-beneath/top
 In this example, the video HR004 is moved to the top of the playlist

 [ ] **Response**
 This service returns the updated playlist (see Get Playlist by Id to see json format)